 Pasifika learners identify with one or more Pacific countries – Tonga, Samoa, Cook Islands, Niue, Tokelau, Fiji, Solomon Islands, Tuvalu, Tokelau, Kiribati and others.
 They are a diverse group with many different cultures and ways of viewing the world.
 They may have recently migrated to New Zealand or be from families who have been here for many years.
 They might be part of one or more cultural groups, speak one language or multiple languages.
 Giftedness may be conceptualised differently within the diverse groups.

-Gifted and talented Pasifika learners reflect the cultures they come from, where the individual stands within complex social networks - not outside them.
-The gifted and talented Pasifika learner will very often have a deep knowledge of who they are in relation to others and the reciprocal obligations involved in this.
+Gifted Pasifika learners reflect the cultures they come from, where the individual stands within complex social networks - not outside them.
+The gifted Pasifika learner will very often have a deep knowledge of who they are in relation to others and the reciprocal obligations involved in this.
 A need to serve others may be paramount.
-Identifying and developing the talents of gifted Pasifika learners requires respect for this knowledge and need.
+Identifying and developing the strengths of gifted Pasifika learners requires respect for this knowledge and need.
 As with all learners, affirmation of one’s identity is critical to educational success.
 If a learner’s identity is bound to a distinct cultural context then that context needs to be acknowledged, understood and valued by the teacher.

 The diversity amongst New Zealanders is increasing with the rise in numbers of migrants and refugees from all over the world.
 Being connected globally allows the development of knowledge and understanding of the range of social and political circumstances of many peoples and their relationships each other as well as a vast global array of flora, fauna and lands.
 Expanding the curriculum with this in mind could contribute to an inclusive, responsive environment where gifted migrant and refugee learners could demonstrate their particular exceptionalities.